Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Give Roman some one-on-one time.
 He is used to being the only one.

 Roman seems to be showing the new guy who's boss.
 Being very territorial, his behavior lines up with typical multi-cat homes.
-I'm quite certain time will work any issues.

 i agree that your little one should see a vet just so you know this is a healthy kitten (sometimes difficult to tell by just watching) and they will need shots.